The Cookie Banner Becomes the Consent Machine

 The details are mundane because the power is mundane.
 A reject button missing from the first layer changes behavior.
 A gray link looks less available than a bright button.
 A second refusal step makes rejection feel like a mistake.
 A category called "strictly necessary" can do institutional work if it includes practices that are not actually necessary.
 These are not only design choices.
 They are consent production techniques.

 The Federal Trade Commission's dark-patterns work names the same broader problem in U.S. consumer-protection language: designs can obscure, subvert, or manipulate decision-making.
-A privacy choice can be formally present while the interface steers people toward more data sharing.
+California's privacy regulator makes the privacy point more directly: choices should be clear, balanced, symmetrical, and easy to understand, including when a service provider or consent management platform supplies the interface.
 The issue is not whether a button exists.
 The issue is whether the user is being given a real, understandable, low-friction refusal.

 The Consent String Becomes Infrastructure